jawi/gpsstats/README.md

     -p  provides the path to gpsstats pidfile (default: /run/gpsstats.pid);
     -v  prints out the version number of gpsstats and exits;
     -h  prints out a short help text and exits.

+### Signals

+While running, gpsstats listens, aside the "normal" signals like `SIGTERM` and `SIGKILL`, also to following signals:

+- `SIGHUP`: when received will cause the main configuration file to be reloaded.
+Connections to both gpsd and mosquitto will be closed and reopened!
+- `SIGUSR1`: when received will output some runtime statistics about gpsstats.
+This feature is mainly intended to see whether gpsstats is still receiving and transmitting data.

 ## Configuration